-Trinity currently offers one inside worship service at 9:00 AM.
-Our 9:00 AM worship services is broadcast on our YouTube channel.
+Trinity currently offers one inside worship service at 10:00 AM.
+Our 10:00 AM worship service is broadcast on our YouTube channel.
 If you are sick or in a high-risk group, please stay at home and utilize our online worship options.
 If you are unable to watch at this specific time, you may view it online at your convenience.

 All of our worship services are characterized by traditional Lutheran liturgy and familiar songs of old and new.
 Hymns are led by Jonathan Owen’s masterful playing on organ and piano.
 Special music connected with the Gospel is sung by our Music Director, Brian Parrish.
 Our primary source of hymn & song selections come from the red Evangelical Lutheran Worship hymnal and the Christian Copyright Licensing International catalog.

 All members and visitors are encouraged to remain at home if you are sick, are someone deemed at risk, or has been exposed to someone who has tested positive for COVID-19.

 Unvaccinated visitors are encouraged to wear a mask at all times in the building.

 All worshippers and worship leaders shall maintain safe distancing with no handshakes or hugging.

 All attendees are encouraged to engage in handwashing/sanitizing.

 Trinity is a member congregation of the Central States Synod of the Evangelical Lutheran Church in America (ELCA).